DeepX-inc/.github/README.md

 ## Important Notice

+**Do not commit any sensitive information**

-This repository is public.
+* This repository is public.
-* **Do not commit any sensitive information**.
-Commit changes can be viewed by third parties.
+* Commit changes can be viewed by third parties.
-* This includes links to other internal tools (e.g. ClickUp, Lucidchart, Google Docs, etc.)
+* Do not include links to our internal tools (e.g. ClickUp, Lucidchart, Google Docs, etc.)

 ## Overview